Casey Stoney: Her story so far with United Women

 8 June 2018 – Appointed as MU Women head coach

 Following our successful application to join The FA Women’s Championship, Manchester United Women were founded on 28 May 2018 and Casey was appointed as head coach 10 days later.

 Casey said: “I am delighted to have joined Manchester United.
 This is the biggest club in the world.
 The fact that we are going to have a women’s team and I’m going to be able to introduce that from scratch, to build a team, build a philosophy, with the biggest club in the world, means that, for me, there is no more exciting opportunity.”

 19 August 2018 – Victory in our first competitive match

 Casey quickly set to work building a squad of 21 players, which was announced on 13 July.
 Just over a month later, the Reds faced our rivals from down the M62, Liverpool, in the FA Women’s Continental Tyres League Cup.
 Lizzie Arnot’s 83rd-minute goal clinched a historic victory and United went on to reach the semi-finals of the competition, before being knocked out by Arsenal.

-“These girls have put an absolute shift in for six weeks after being thrown together.
+Casey said: “These girls have put an absolute shift in for six weeks after being thrown together.
 To go out there and dig deep, to show a bit of character was really pleasing.”

 9 September 2018 – Reds rack up a club record win